To lighten underarms darkened by pregnancy, try these tips!

 What to do with those dark underarms?

 Melasma is the brown or tan skin discoloration, usually seen during pregnancy.
-Dark armpits after pregnancy, one of its types, is a common dilemma for Moms.
+Dark underarms during pregnancy, one of its types, is a common dilemma for moms.

 Melasma is prominently found on some facial parts, nape, underarms, and all the nooks and crannies of a woman’s body.
 People with olive or darker skin, like us, Asian and Middle Eastern individuals, have higher incidences of melasma.

 When melasma occurs during pregnancy, it is also called chloasma, or “the mask of pregnancy.”

 Pregnant women experience increased estrogen, progesterone, and melanocyte-stimulating hormone (MSH) levels during the second and third trimesters of the reproductive period.
 Melanocytes are the cells in the skin that deposit pigment which can be one of the causes of having dark armpits after pregnancy.

 Common causes and ways on how to lighten dark underarms during pregnancy